 Your cat's age could play a large role in this issue.
 Old cats can develop conditions like arthritis, which makes it painful or difficult to reach the litter box and may require adjusting the new location of the potty to make it easier for your cat to access.
 If you are suspicious of arthritis in your cat, schedule an appointment with your veterinarian as soon as possible because there are treatments available that can substantially improve your cat's mobility and quality of life; if this is the cause of the inappropriate pooping, it will surely fix it.

-Is it normal for my cat to always poop outside of the litter box?
+Is it normal for my cat to keep pooping outside of the litter box?

 It is not normal for your cat to always poop outside of the litter box.
 If your cat has stopped using the litter box to poop, it’s important to understand why.